-Despite the low percentage of clients who had Circumstance and/or Goals SCOREs recorded, the data available suggests TEI services in ISSNSW had a positive impact on client outcomes.
+Noting the very low percentage of clients who had Circumstance and/or Goals SCOREs recorded, the data available suggests TEI services in MNCNENNSW had a positive impact on client outcomes.

 To determine this, the three TEI service types across all program activities with the highest number of individual clients assessed were selected.
-For each of these three service types, the three domains used to measure outcomes that had the highest number of individual clients assessed were also selected.
+For each of these three service types (all of which were in program activity 4, Targeted Support), the three e highest number of individual clients domains used to measure outcomes that had the highest number of individual clients assessed were also selected.
 Please see figures 19, 20 and 21 below for details.